Our History

 2000

-Pennsylvania DEP Expresses Supports for SFI
+Pennsylvania DEP Expresses Support for SFI

 In a final rulemaking for updating Chapter 102 of the Pennsylvania Code, which addresses earth disturbing activities and Best Management Practices, the Pennsylvania Department of Environmental Protection (DEP) stated “DEP has been working with several groups of stakeholder in addressing the use of BMPs for timber harvesting and road maintenance activities.
-The Department supports the non-regulatory approaches of the Sustainable Forestry Initiative…in promoting, educating and training persons conducting these activities to use BMP techniques and standards to minimize accelerated erosion and thereby enhance the quality of this Commonwealth’s waters.
+The Department supports the non-regulatory approaches of the Sustainable Forestry Initiative…in promoting, educating and training persons conducting these activities to use BMP techniques and standards to minimize accelerated erosion and thereby enhance the quality of this Commonwealth’s waters.”

 2001